 Seattle’s Original Farmers Market

-Pike Place Market Farmers Market Locations
+Pike Place Farmers Markets: Five Downtown Locations

 Preserving Farmland and Developing the Local Food Economy

-In order to maintain our heritage as a vibrant farmers market, the Pike Place Market recognizes the importance of making sure farmland is available for generations to come, and that farmers can operate sustainable businesses.
+In order to maintain our heritage as a vibrant farmers market, Pike Place Market recognizes the importance of making sure farmland is available for generations to come, and that farmers can operate sustainable businesses.
 To support this we partnered with the City of Seattle and King County to convene the “King County Farms and Food Roundtable” to identify key recommendations to preserve farmland and increase market and distribution opportunities for local small and mid-sized farmers in King County.
 Read the full report.